kennex-software/captive_game/README.md

 # escape_game

-You have to edit out the Steamworks code at the beginning and throughout to run it without buying the game.
+You may have to edit out the Steamworks code at the beginning and throughout to run it without buying the game.